 Deportivo de La Coruna | 2017 | 1.04 |

-Sam Allardyce, is one of the oldest and most experienced managers in the football world right now with over 30 years of managing several top English clubs.
+Sam Allardyce is one of the oldest and most experienced managers in the football world right now, with over 30 years of managing several top English clubs.
 Allardyce’s style of play is very basic; it involves a modern touch brought in with the English tough-tackling style of play.
-However, despite all his experience, he was sacked 5 times by clubs like West Bromwich Albam, Blackpool, Newcastle, Blackburn, and West Ham, making him one of the most sacked football managers in the English Premier League.
+However, despite all his experience, he was sacked 5 times by clubs like West Bromwich Albion, Blackpool, Newcastle, Blackburn, and West Ham United, making him one of the most sacked coach in football history as well as in the English Premier League.

 Sacked by Teams | Year | Points Per Game |